Shielding guidance update

 Support after the ending of shielding

-It is understood some people will be anxious about the end of the shielding.
+It is understood some people are anxious that shielding has been paused.
 If you have any concerns about your health or mental wellbeing, you should speak to your GP.

-Work is also underway to develop a range of supports that will be available for people once shielding ends.
-Details of these supports will be contained in the letters that are being issued to those who are shielding.
+There are a range of supports that are available for people now that shielding has been paused.
+Details of these supports were contained in the letters that were issued to those who were shielding.

 The Minding Your Head website contains information to help you look after your own mental health and to support others.